Litigation Update: What is New and Important to You!

 Stolen Alcohol: Challenges for Consumers, Regulators & Industry

 Organized crime and alcohol have a colorful history.
-In recent years, professional criminal networks have targeted a wider range of business processes—leading to responses from Attorneys General across the country.
-While some have enhanced penalties, others have re-written criminal statutes in novel ways designed to eliminate criminal arbitrage.
-Concurrently, businesses are contemplating new verification and anti-counterfeiting processes designed to empower regulators and law enforcement with additional evidentiary tools.
+In recent years, professional criminal networks have targeted a wider range of business processes—including alcohol.
+The impact of alcohol theft poses risks to the regulated industry, to revenues, and to public safety.
+This problem is causing both industry and regulators to adapt to stay ahead of new strategies by organized criminal rings.
 In this session, experts will discuss the evolving legal, regulatory, and business initiatives designed to make enforcement and prosecution more effective.

-Health claims and novel ingredients might make for good marketing, but they can also be laden with legal risk.
-In recent years, beverage alcohol companies have faced class action suits in relation to a variety of these claims.
-Moreover, the increased focus on public health has begat questions around cancer warnings—with some states debating bills on mandatory usage.
-These discussions necessarily involve sensitive First Amendment questions around prior restraint and compelled speech.
-But they also highlight the unique federalism dynamics in the Federal Alcohol Administration Act.
-In this session, attorneys will discuss the unique risks involved in these class action suits.
+Product benefit claims and novel ingredients might make for good marketing, but they can also create legal risk.
+In recent years, beverage alcohol companies have faced class action suits in relation to a variety of product claims.
+In this session, attorneys will discuss recent class action lawsuits, risks, trends, and proactive steps companies can take to mitigate litigation risk.

 Tariffs 101: A Primer on Key Domestic & International Law Implications